cedarwarman/cedarwarman.github.io/_posts/2022-03-08-raspberry-pi-dht22-sensor.md

 </div>

 ### Conclusion
 Hopefully this gives you a taste of what is possible with a few simple parts and some basic wiring.
-These building blocks should empower you to build a wide variety of sensors for your research projects!
+These building blocks should empower you to build a wide variety of sensors for your research projects.
+Have fun!